 - England buys a suit for a teenage America in the America Cleans Out his Storage episode in Axis Powers Hetalia, and he looks adorably embarrassed by it.

 - This happens several times to Calvin.
-He's not happy about it.
+If he's not happy about it, nobody gets to be happy about it.

 - Dennis Mitchell hates being put in his Sunday best.

-- Jon has often dressed Garfield up and told people he was his son.
+- Jon has often dressed Garfield up and told people he was his son to get into restaurants.
 Garfield was not amused.

 - The kids are forced into their dress clothes in Nanny McPhee...which then get forced onto the animals.
 Also the ending could fit, when the kids are forced into those lime-green outfits for the wedding.

 - Harry Potter and Ron Weasley are forced into formal robes for the Yule Ball.
 Especially Ron, since his are horribly outdated hand-me-downs.